Measuring the Impact of Design Thinking

 Supporting agility

-The design thinking process is agile at its core as the team can move between the different phases when needed.
+The design process is agile at its core, as the team can move between the different phases when needed.
 This iteration nature of the process gives it strength as the team can always return to the initial stages and examine different ideas.

-Unfortunately, while there are many design thinking models presented over the last years, there are few suggestions of how we can measure the outcome of the design thinking process.
-Only 24% of the design thinking process users actually measure the impact of the process on projects 1.
-This lack of knowledge stands as a barrier between companies and their application for design thinking as they don’t have a proof of the efficiency of the process.
+Unfortunately, while there are many design process models presented over the last few years, there are few suggestions of how we can measure the outcome of the design process.
+Only 24% of the design process’s users measure the impact of the process on projects 1.
+This lack of knowledge stands as a barrier between companies and their application for design as they don’t have proof of the efficiency of the process (What is Thematic Analysis?
+And How to Apply in Design Thinking).

 Stanford D.School and Has Plattner Measurement Framework

-While there is no one way to measure the design thinking outcome 2.
-In 2015, a paper published by the Stanford d.school and Has Plattner Institute, Measuring the Impact of Design Thinking, including surveys and interview with 403 design thinking practitioners from large for-profit companies.
-The aim of the paper is to determine the return on investment (ROI) of applying the design thinking process.
+While there is no one way to measure the design outcome 2.
+In 2015, a paper published by the Stanford d.school and Has Plattner Institute, Measuring the Impact of Design Thinking, including surveys and interviews with 403 design practitioners from large for-profit companies.
+The paper aims to determine the return on investment (ROI) of applying the design process.
 The paper suggested a number of criteria that can be used to build a measurement framework.
 These criteria include the following:

 Customer feedback – the feedback from the consumers after using the product or service to determine the level of satisfaction based on their testimonials

-Design thinking activities – the number of design thinking processes and employee participants in it
+Design thinking activities – the number of design processes and employee participants in it

-“Immediate” results – the number of implemented projects based on design thinking sessions
+“Immediate” results – the number of implemented projects based on design sessions

-Traditional KPIs – units such as financial performance, market success, and revenue outcome of design thinking projects
+Traditional KPIs – units such as financial performance, market success, and revenue outcome of design projects

-Reflective Measurements – questionnaires and surveys completed internally and externally by participants in design thinking processes including the practitioners, employees, and consumers
+Reflective Measurements – questionnaires and surveys completed internally and externally by participants in design processes, including the practitioners, employees, and consumers

 ROI of Design Thinking Framework

-The ROI of Design Thinking framework was introduced by Professor Jeanne Liedtka, University of Virginia’s Darden School of Business.
-In her paper, Exploring the Impact of Design Thinking in Action, she examined 22 companies using design thinking over a research period of three years.
-In her framework, Jeanne suggested that the ROI of the design thinking based three main factors 3:
+The ROI of the Design Thinking framework was introduced by Professor Jeanne Liedtka, University of Virginia’s Darden School of Business.
+In her paper, Exploring the Impact of Design Thinking in Action, she examined 22 companies using design practice over a research period of three years.
+In her framework, Jeanne suggested that the ROI of the design is based on three main factors 3:

-Practice – Identify the most effective elements actually practiced under the rubric of “design thinking”
+Practice – Identify the most effective elements actually practised under the rubric of “design thinking.”

-Mechanisms – Assess design thinking’s value for enhancing innovation outcomes
+Mechanisms – Assess design’s value for enhancing innovation outcomes

-Impact – Evaluate the overall impact of design thinking in practice
+Impact – Evaluate the overall impact of design in practice

-Based on her presentation on Mural, the below-animated figure summarise the different elements of each factor:
+Based on her presentation on the Mural, the below-animated figure summarise the different elements of each factor:

 impact of design thinking

-Both suggested frameworks tend to evaluate the ROI of the design thinking based on it special nature.
-However, the later framework is more details about the elements included in each factor which may vary from one company to another.
-I believe this framework doesn’t consider the flexibility of design thinking process and how it may be altered based on the organizational environment and projects.
+Both suggested frameworks tend to evaluate the value of the design based on its special nature.
+However, the latter framework is more details about the elements included in each factor which may vary from one company to another.
+I believe this framework doesn’t consider the flexibility of the design process and how it may be altered based on the organizational environment and projects.

 Conclusion

-The design thinking process has proven success in many companies include Fortune 500 firms such as IBM, Microsoft, Apple, and others.
-However, companies vary based on its capabilities and environment.
-Accordingly, the design thinking impact may vary as well.
-Therefore, it is vital now than before to build a framework that helps companies to measure the impact of design thinking process on project outcome in order to understand the real-life benefits that can be gained through the application of design thinking.
-Until now, there is a lack of the initiatives that aim to build a measurement framework.
-The above two researches introduced two frameworks that can use to measure the ROI of the design thinking and can be used as a guide for companies to build their own framework based on the nature of their projects.
+The design process has proven successful in many companies, including Fortune 500 firms such as IBM, Microsoft, Apple, and others.
+However, companies vary based on their capabilities and environment.
+Accordingly, the design’s impact may vary as well.
+Therefore, it is more vital now than before to build a framework that helps companies to measure the impact of the design process on project outcomes in order to understand the real-life benefits that can be gained through the application of design.
+Until now, there has been a lack of initiatives that aim to build a measurement framework.
+The above two researches introduced two frameworks that can use to measure the ROI of design thinking and can be used as a guide for companies to build their own framework based on the nature of their projects.

 1 Rapp, K., & Stroup, C. (2016).
 How can organizations adopt and measure design thinking processes?
 Retrieved [8 April 2018] from Cornell University, ILR School site: http://digitalcommons.ilr.cornell.edu/student/138